swr06/OldProjects/Readme.txt

 Hey there!
-These projects I'm sharing with you are just a small fraction (unfortunately I lost one of the drives where I stored my other stuff) of what I made way back when I was around 11 - 12.
+These projects are just a small fraction (unfortunately I lost one of the drives where I stored my other gamemaker/unity/c/cpp projects) of what I made way back when I was around 11 - 12.
 We all gotta start somewhere, right?
-It's like a blast from the past for me to look at these again and remember coding these.
+It's like a blast from the past for me to look at these again.
 This repo serves as a time capsule.
 I managed to recover some of them from an old drive and decided to throw them on github.

+:)